• Skip to primary navigation

 • 1 large egg beaten

-• ¼ cup pure butter or coconut butter, melted (plus more to prepare the doughnut pan and coat doughnuts) 50 grams
+• ¼ cup pure butter or solid coconut oil melted (plus more to prepare the donut pan and coat donuts) 50 grams

 • 1 cup organic Greek or Bulgarian plain yogurt (I love organic Bulgarian yogurt from White Mountain) or unsweetened almond or coconut yogurt to keep it dairy-free.
 235 grams